ClementPinard/Multiple-smi/README.md

 ### Gpu usage stats:

-Server-side, gpu usage history is stored in `~/.server_smi/history.csv` ,  usage is written on it every ~30 sec, feel free to make some data science with it.
+Server-side, gpu usage history is stored in `~/.server_smi/history.csv` if launched from CLI, `/etc/server_smi/history.csv` if launched from systemctl/init.d.
+Usage is written on it every ~60 sec, feel free to make some data science with it.

-To disable it, you can comment Line before installing
+To disable it, you can remove option `-s` in server_smi.service (line 7) or server_smi_daemon.sh (line 6) before installing